freeCodeCamp/chapter/CONTRIBUTING.md

 Initially the DB will be empty.
 Now, to seed it with sample data, run `yarn db:reset`.

+**Note for existing contributors:** If you (or someone else via a commit) updates `Dockerfile` or the contents of its build directory, run `docker-compose build` to get the new image.
+And then run `docker-compose up` to start the container's services.

 **Second method: manually managing the client-server, db, api-server**

 This is a lot lighter setup, but you need to provide your own Postgres DB.
 If you don't want to run one locally you can get it as a service on [ElephantSQL](https://www.elephantsql.com/).